Linuxfabrik/monitoring-plugins/INSTALL.md

 Unlike the RPM and DEB packages (which ship a pre-built venv under `/usr/lib64/linuxfabrik-monitoring-plugins/venv/`), the source zip only carries source files.
-The repository ships one hash-pinned lockfile per supported Python LTS (`requirements-py39.txt` ... `requirements-py314.txt`).
+The repository ships one hash-pinned lockfile per supported Python LTS under `lockfiles/pyXX/requirements.txt` (`py39` ... `py314`).
 Pick the file that matches the Python on the target host and run `pip` against it once, as the user that will run the plugins (`icinga` on RHEL, `nagios` on Debian/Ubuntu):